gelatolabs/www/angstromsrampage/index.md

 License
 -------
 Code is released under the ISC license.
 Graphics and audio are CC-BY, except music is only free for non-commercial use.
-See README for more details.
+See COPYING for more details.

 Credits
 -------